 RFC3339 Date and Time on the Internet: Timestamps

-HL7 FHIR Standard STU3 http://hl7.org/fhir/STU3/index.html
+HL7 FHIR Release 4 http://hl7.org/fhir/R4/index.html

 3.81.4 Interaction Diagram

 3.81.4.1 Retrieve ATNA Audit Events Message

 This is an HTTP GET parameterized search from an Audit Consumer to an Audit Record Repository.
 The Audit Record Repository has stored ATNA audit records received via [ITI-20] Record Audit Event transactions.
 Those messages, which are stored within a data-store, can be retrieved in accordance with specific search parameters.